ajandris/tic-tac-toe/README.md

 If there are three player’s symbols in one row, column or diagonal, the player has won:

-1. Messages MSG1 and MSG5 (on a second line) are displayed in the message block on a green background.
+1. Messages MSG1 and MSG5 (on a second line) are displayed in the message block on a light green background.
 MSG1 is bold.
-2. Players’ symbols are displayed green and flashed for 5 seconds.
+2. Players’ symbols are displayed green and bold.
 3. Players’ score is incremented by one.

 If after the player’s move, there are no more empty cells on the board (draw):